AsposeShowcase/Html5_Spreadsheet_Editor_by_Aspose.Cells_for_Java/README.md

 The project works without a license, with limitations.
 To remove limitations, you can acquire a free [temporary license](http://www.aspose.com/corporate/purchase/temporary-license.aspx) or [buy a full license](http://www.aspose.com/purchase/default.aspx).

 By default, it will try to load `Aspose.Total.Java.lic` file from `src/main/resources/com/aspose/spreadsheeteditor` directory.
 Just copy the license file to this directory.
-You can change the default behavior by editing `WorksheetView.init()` method.
+You can change the default behavior by editing `AsposeLicense` class.

 ## Deployment